 BACKGROUND: Prevention of childhood obesity is an international public health priority given the significant impact of obesity on acute and chronic diseases, general health, development and well-being.
-The international evidence base for strategies that governments, communities and families can implement to prevent obesity is very large and is accumulating rapidly.
+The international evidence base for strategies to prevent obesity is very large and is accumulating rapidly.
 This is an update of a previous review.

 OBJECTIVES: To determine the effectiveness of a range of interventions that include diet or physical activity components, or both, designed to prevent obesity in children.

 SEARCH METHODS: We searched CENTRAL, MEDLINE, Embase, PsychINFO and CINAHL in June 2015.
 We re-ran the search from June 2015 to January 2018 and included a search of trial registers.

 SELECTION CRITERIA: Randomised controlled trials (RCTs) of diet or physical activity interventions, or combined diet and physical activity interventions, for preventing overweight or obesity in children (0-17 years) that reported outcomes at a minimum of 12 weeks from baseline.

 DATA COLLECTION AND ANALYSIS: Two authors independently extracted data, assessed risk-of-bias and evaluated overall certainty of the evidence using GRADE.
 We extracted data on adiposity outcomes, sociodemographic characteristics, adverse events, intervention process and costs.
 We meta-analysed data as guided by the Cochrane Handbook for Systematic Reviews of Interventions and presented separate meta-analyses by age group for child 0 to 5 years, 6 to 12 years, and 13 to 18 years for zBMI and BMI.